jessicafransson/coffee-shop/TESTING.md

 ![view-bag](assets/testing/validation/epic/viewbag.png)

-*As a shopper i can easily make a purchase without being logged in*
+*As a user i can easily make a purchase without being logged in*

 - Any shopper can add items to the bag, and make a purchase without being logged in.
 - The users will be displayed with a form to fill out information, and card details.